wafflehouz/canvasShapes/README.md

 # Canvas Shapes Game

-A simple and fun browser-based game designed for young children to learn mouse interaction.
+This is a simple and fun browser-based game created for young children to learn mouse interaction.
 Colorful shapes bounce around the screen, and the player can interact with them in two different modes.

 ## How to Play